Skip to main content

 Code Execution (Programmatic Tool Calling)

 The execute_code tool lets the agent write Python scripts that call Hermes tools programmatically, collapsing multi-step workflows into a single LLM turn.
-The script runs in a sandboxed child process on the agent host, communicating via Unix domain socket RPC.
+The script runs in a child process on the agent host, communicating with Hermes over a Unix domain socket RPC.

 How It Works